wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Method `handleGetXResp()` may also handle the response for a `GetS` event from the lower level.
 This will happen if the lower level grants exclusive ownership to the requestor.
-In our case, only the `IS` branch in the switch block is releveant.
+In our case, only the `IS` branch in the switch block is relevant.
 The state will transit to `M` or `E` depending on whether data from the lower level is dirty (I could not see how this is possible, though, because `GetS` will never cause the lower level controller to issue `FetchInv` and hence acquire a dirty block).